Sommerregen/grav-plugin-external-links/README.md

   # - img.domain.com/*

 links:
-  www: true                   # Autom. link any hostname that starts with "www."
+  www: false                  # Autom. link any hostname that starts with "www."

+  redirects: false            # Also mark links as external, that link to pages
+                              # that redirect to an external URL

   schemes:                    # Allowed schemes
     - 'http'